-- This mix doesn’t store well over long periods of time, as magnesium chloride absorbs moisture from the air making the salts slushy-style, so it is best made immediately before use.
+This mix doesn’t store well over long periods of time, as magnesium chloride absorbs moisture from the air making the bath salts slushy, so it is best made immediately before use.
 An option would be to make up a batch minus the magnesium chloride; add it separately to each bath, along with the pre-made bath salts, or swap it for bentonite clay.

 Remember to drink heaps of water when detoxing.